Elections Calgary

 When a petition is complete, petitioners should contact Elections Calgary to arrange a time to deliver the petition.

 The Municipal Government Act requires Elections Calgary to review the petition and count the valid signatures.
-Within 30 days of receiving the petition, the City Manager must declare whether the petition contains sufficient names to require a public vote on a bylaw.
+Within 30 days of receiving the petition, the Chief Administrative Officer must declare whether the petition contains sufficient names to require a public vote on a bylaw.

 In order to determine whether the petition requires Council to put a bylaw to a public vote, Elections Calgary will follow the rules in the Municipal Government Act.